miklevin/MikeLev.in/_posts/2024-11-04-good-kata-compensating-for-karma-chameleons.md

     [7] https://aws.amazon.com/about-aws/global-infrastructure/
     [8] https://www.datacenterdynamics.com/en/news/amazon-named-as-end-customer-for-starwood-data-centers-in-herndon-virginia/

+## Virtual Houses: The Real-Life Straw vs. Brick Battle

 Yeah, right so my articles are weird, I know.
 But who are you and what are you doing here reading about kata compensating for karma chameleons, anyway?
 Or is that about the 3 little pigs and straw houses?
 From straw houses to Hoover Dam and Amazon datacenters.
 Wow, that really isn't so far fetched.
 Hoover Dam is a static immovable resource.

-It generates electricity where it's at by virtue of the nature of the brick house.
+The Hoover Dam generates electricity where it's at by virtue of the nature of the brick house.
 Amazon datacenters and cloud services in general on the other have so abstracted away the physical details that you'd believe it's&#151;well, a straw house.
 Throw them up quick.
 Instantiate plenty.
 When the wolf comes a blowin, you can just instantiate out so many VMs or containers that the wolf's efforts are futile in comparison.
 Bricks not required.
 So the metaphor stands.

+## Monday Night Mess: Work's Still A Chore

 But was my endeavor today even straw houses?
 It's a long meandering way to go for the work I need to show tomorrow, and it's about 8:30 PM on Monday.
 That's